-Cell Phone Invention Facts: Would you Buy one of the Above Phones Today
+Cell Phone Invention Facts: Would You Buy One of the Above Today?

 No, this is not one of those questions like “how would you live without a fridge” or “what would you do differently if you were born in the 1800’s.”

-This question is 6.5+ billion times more profound.
+This question is 7 billion times more profound.
 Why?
 Because that’s the number of cell phones on Earth, give or take 10 or 20 million more per day.
-That’s only one cell phone invention facts that makes you wonder.
+But what if the cell phone were invented today rather than 1973?

-84 year-old Dr. Martin Cooper, the inventor of the cell phone, would probably scream “Oh, my God, I have to re-invent it again?
-Or he probably wouldn’t even know anything that led up to cell phones.
-So with today’s technology he might have creative something entirely different.
+84-year-old Dr. Martin Cooper, the inventor of the cell phone, would probably scream “Oh, my God, I have to re-invent it again?
+Or he probably wouldn’t even know what preceded cell phones.
+So with today’s technology, he might have creative something entirely different.

 Think about it.
 No smartphones, probably no feature phones.
-Assuming Facebook launched, 60 million people around the globe couldn’t access the social networking site by phone.
+Assuming Facebook launched today, 1.4 billion people around the globe couldn’t access the social networking site by phone.

 Same with Twitter.
 You’d have to tweet on your computer–that’s if you had a computer.
 Upload your pics to Flickr?
 Good luck.